cianmawhinney/microsoft-pneumothorax-classifier/README.md

 # ML Model

 ## Dataset
-The page for the dataset we used can be found here: https://www.kaggle.com/vbookshelf/pneumothorax-chest-xray-images-and-masks
-It has been changed from the original dataset used in that competition to make it easier to work with.
-The images and masks have been converted to pngs instead of dcim and rngs.

-A second version of the dataset has been created in azure where the masks have been removed for our first round of testing, and also the images have been moved into train and tes subfolders.
-To allow us to more easily access the relavent images for each step.
+We used a variant of the SIIM-ACR Pneumothorax Segmentation Dataset: https://www.kaggle.com/vbookshelf/pneumothorax-chest-xray-images-and-masks

+A further change we made to the dataset was separating the training and test data into sub-folders as well as removing the masks since we did not need them for our classification.
+This allowed us to more easily use the dataset in our training script.

 ### Dataset Statistics
 Number of files: 12047